cober2019/ACIApps/README.rst

 ACI apps is an easy to use set of tools for Cisco ACI.
 The app includes:

     **- Encap Finder**

-        Finds L2 encapsulation and all fabric policies assigned to them.
-It will also show you where the encap is locationed in your fabric.
+        **Finds L2 encapsulation and all fabric policies assigned to them.
+It will also show you where the encap is locationed in your fabric.**

         .. image:: https://github.com/cober2019/ACIApps/blob/main/images/encapFinder.PNG

     **- Endpoint Finder**

-        Finds an endpoint within your fabric and gives the location.
-It will also provide a reverse look for the endpoint as well. ative text
+        **Finds an endpoint within your fabric and gives the location.
+It will also provide a reverse look for the endpoint as well.**

        .. image:: https://github.com/cober2019/ACIApps/blob/main/images/ENDPOINTfINDER.PNG